-In a large wok, add 1 TBSP of cooking oil and let it get really hot.
-Add the beef in one layer and let it get carmelized, about 1 minute.
+- In a large wok, add 1 TBSP of cooking oil and let it get really hot.
+Add the beef in one layer and let it get caramelized, about 1 minute.
 Once its nicely browned shake the wok to get the other side and let cook for another minute.
 If you cook for a total of 3 minutes, you will have a medium-rare steak.
 Cook longer if you would like it more well done.

-Place on top of the vegetables and serve with white rice and dipping sauce.
+- Place steak on top of the vegetables and serve with white rice and dipping sauce.